 Kenner had had great success with a mail-in Boba Fett for their original Star Wars line and for this one they opted for the one that probably didn’t present as much play opportunity as the others, Indy’s rival Belloq in ceremonial robes, all ready to open up the ark of the covenant and have his head explode, which sadly wasn’t a feature.

-These figures were very similar to the existing Star Wars and Empire line only with jointed knees first tested in the Butch & Sundance: The Early Years line and a quick-draw spring-loaded arm.
+These Indiana Jones Action Figures were very similar to the existing Star Wars and Empire line only with jointed knees first tested in the Butch & Sundance: The Early Years line and a quick-draw spring-loaded arm.

 As well as the basic assortment there were also Well of Souls and Map Room playsets, adding crucial context for play.

-There was also a 12 Inch Indy in the same vein as their Star Wars line of that scale and of course by now Kenner were experienced at sculpting Ford’s likeness.
+There were also a 12 inch Indiana Jones Action Figures in the same vein as their Star Wars line of that scale and of course by now Kenner were experienced at sculpting Ford’s likeness.

-The first series of 3.75 inch figures included Indiana Jones, Marion Ravenwood, Toht, and the Cairo Swordsman from Raiders of the Lost Ark and the mail-in offer for the Belloq in Ceremonial Robe figure.
+The first series of 3.75 inch Indiana Jones Action Figures included Indiana Jones, Marion Ravenwood, Toht, and the Cairo Swordsman from Raiders of the Lost Ark and the mail-in offer for the Belloq in Ceremonial Robe figure.

 Indiana Jones: 7 points of articulation: neck, shoulders, hips, 2 knees and a quick draw figure.
 And came with a revolver and whip.